ROOM & UNIT

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Columbus and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Columbus rent prices in the chart below.

-Columbus rent prices decreased over the last month.
-From December to January, the city experienced a -1.72% decrease for the price of a one-bedroom apartment.
-The rent price for a Columbus one-bedroom apartments currently stands at $1,027.0.
+Columbus rent prices increased over the last month.
+From February to March, the city experienced a 1.36% increase for the price of a one-bedroom apartment.
+The rent price for a Columbus one-bedroom apartments currently stands at $1,042.0.

-Rent prices have decreased in Columbus over the last month.
+Rent prices have increased in Columbus over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 5 of the Columbus suburbs increased last month.
-On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 2 of the Columbus suburbs increased last month.
+On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Westerville, OH, Canal Winchester, OH, Hilliard, OH, New Albany, OH, Lewis Center, OH .
+Rent increased in Westerville, OH, Hilliard, OH .

 3 suburbs are currently priced higher than the city of Columbus.